contensis/docs-management-dotnet/getting-started.md

 Now it's time to import some movies!

-The example import solution can be found on GitHub at <https://github.com/contensis/dotnet-movie-import> and a local copy can be obtained using the `git clone` command:
+The example import solution can be found on [GitHub](https://github.com/contensis/dotnet-movie-import) and a local copy can be obtained using the `git clone` command:

 ``` bash
 git clone https://github.com/contensis/dotnet-movie-import
 ```

-Open the MovieImport.sln solution in Visual Studio.
+Open the `MovieImport.sln` solution in Visual Studio.

 You will see there is a simple class describing a movie.